OGHS and Hurricane Sandy Relief Fund Giving

 $25,000 – The Fuller Center for Housing – Support of organizations construction gap funding for families in Atlantic City, NJ.

 $10,000 – Margate Community UCC – Assistance with remodling & upgrading of a church building to house work groups coming to assist with rebuilding.

 $1,142 – Margate Community UCC – reimbursement of expenses incurred by host church for Hurricane Sandy Recovery training.

-$800 - Registrar stipend - payment of stipend for March thru October 2013 for Disaster Recovery Registrar serving New Jersey.
+$1,800 – Registrar stipend – payment of stipend for March 2013 thru current date for Disaster Recovery Registrar serving New Jersey.

 $20,000 – Middlesex County LTRG – to assist 7 most impacted municipalities by Superstorm Sandy in Middlesex County.